Michael

 General commercial:

-1. Americold Australian Holdings Pty Ltd v Lago Cold Stores Ltd (NSD 363/2023) (led by Stewart Webster)
+6. Americold Australian Holdings Pty Ltd v Lago Cold Stores Ltd (NSD 363/2023) (led by Stewart Webster) – Acted for Lago Cold Stores in a commercial contract dispute relating to the condition of cold storage racking sold pursuant to an Asset Purchase Agreement.

 Advice work:

-Michael has advised corporate and government clients on the prospects of potential litigation, in diverse fields including general commercial, contract, equity and trusts and statutory construction.
+Michael has advised corporate and government clients in diverse fields including bankruptcy and insolvency, general commercial, contract, equity and trusts (including charitable trusts), native title and statutory construction.

 Contact